Itsukushima Shrine: Detailed Explanation of Its History and Overview

 2. History of Itsukushima Shrine

-Itsukushima Shrine has played a central role in Japan’s history, religion, and culture from ancient times to the present.
-Below is a detailed explanation of key events in the shrine’s history, divided by major milestones.
+Itsukushima Shrine has served as a central figure in Japan’s history, religion, and culture from ancient times to the present day.
+Below are the shrine’s historical milestones categorized by significant periods.

-2. The Heian Period and Taira no Kiyomori's Involvement (1168 AD)
+2. The Heian Period and Taira no Kiyomori’s Contributions (1168 CE)

 3. Highlights of Itsukushima Shrine